-An Independent Director (ID) is defined as one with no interest or relationship with the Company that may hinder his independence from the Company or its management, or may reasonably be perceived to materially interfere in the exercise of his independent judgment in carrying out the responsibilities expected of a director.
-Your Company's IDs possess the qualifications and none of the disqualifications under existing Philippine regulatory rules and requirements for IDs.
-They have been nominated by a non-controlling shareholder during the nomination period in 2013, and are independent of Management and major shareholders of the Company.
+An Independent Director is defined as one with no interest or relationship with the Company that may hinder his independence from the Company or its management, or may reasonably be perceived to materially interfere in the exercise of his independent judgment in carrying out the responsibilities expected of a director.
+The Company's Independent Directors possess the qualifications and none of the disqualifications under existing Philippine regulatory rules and requirements for Independent Directors.
+They are independent of Management and major shareholders of the Company.
 More importantly, they bring objectivity and independent mindset during Board deliberations and discussions.
-Your Company's IDs have been elected and reelected as Independent Directors with eight years tenure since their appointment as such from May 2005 to reporting year 2013.
-Their cumulative tenure complies with the SEC's prescribed ten (10) yearlimit for Independent Directors, and their election as such in no more than five (5) companies in each conglomerate, both terms effective 2012.
-They have also been elected as such to the Board of your Company's wholly-owned subsidiary, SEM-Calaca Power Corporation since February 2011.
+The Company's Independent Directors have been elected and reelected as Independent Directors from May 2005 to date.
+As such, their cumulative tenure adhere to the ten (10) year-limit for Independent Directors, and their election as such in no more than five (5) companies in each conglomerate, both terms prescribed by SEC effective 2012.
+They were also elected as such to the Board of the Company's wholly-owned subsidiary, SEM-Calaca Power Corporation since February 2011.